AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-aem-sites-templates-cs.md

 1. **Generate Site:**
     1. With the preset configured, generate the AEM Site for the corresponding DITA map.
-    2. The generated site will be available at the path: `/content/AEMG-Docs-Site/en/docs/product`.
+    2. The generated site will be available at the path: `/content/AEMG-Docs-Site/en/docs/product` for Cloud Service and `/content/aemg-docs/en/docs/product1` for On-Premise.
 2. **Change the Default Generation Path (Optional):** If you want to change the default path for site generation, perform the following steps:
     1. Navigate to **AEM Sites**.
     2. Create a new product page under the OOTB site structure.